javax-io/samples/README.md

 - Popular interview questions

 ### Produce code example
-Code example is manually index at the moment, follow these steps to have good content:
+Code example is manually written at the moment, follow these steps to have good content:
 - Start with a good topic from book, web...
 - Summary the topic in md file with **Origin** link
 - Summary the source code